Last Updated on November 8, 2021

 Reservations required: $114 to $124 per person, depending on day of visit (2020 prices).
-Admission includes parking, parking shuttle to House, self-guided walking tour of the House in the evening with live music, and day of or day after access to the entire 8,000 acre estate: beautiful gardens, grounds, and Antler Hill Village and Winery!
+Admission includes parking, a parking shuttle to the House, a self-guided walking tour of the House in the evening with live music, and day of or day after access to the entire 8,000-acre estate: beautiful gardens, grounds, and Antler Hill Village and Winery!
 Stop in for a wine tasting!

 Contributed by Rachel of Means to Explore